trucy/bart-map/README.md

 * [BayTripper](http://baytripper.org/)
 * [HopStop](http://www.hopstop.com/)

-Did you do something cool with this map or include it in your app?
-Email me a link at trucy@blinktag.com and I'll add it to the list.
+Did you do something cool with this map or use it in your app?
+Email me at trucy@blinktag.com and I'll add it to the list.

 ##Author